th3w1zard1/PyKotor/wiki/Indoor-Map-Builder-User-Guide.md

 ### Hooks

-Hooks are connection points between rooms.
+Hooks [ARE](GFF-File-Format#are-area) connection points between rooms.
 You can edit them:

 - **Right-click on hook** → **Select Hook** to select it
 - **Right-click on hook** → **Delete Hook** to remove it